How to Set Up Your Own Home VPN Easily

 Step 3 - Configure Dynamic DNS

-Instead, you’ll need to configure dynamic DNS on your router, which will provide you with a web address that you may use to connect to your home network from away.
+Instead, you'll need to configure dynamic DNS on your router, providing you with a web address that you may use to connect to your home network from away.

 Return to your macOS Server and open the macOS Server application.
 Go to the VPN area of the website.
 Type the Dynamic DNS address you set up above (or your ISP's static IP, if you have one) in the "VPN Host Name" field.
 In that box, create a unique "shared secret": the longer and more random it is, the more secure your connection will be.
 For usage on other devices, copy this secret.

 Everything else on this page is purely optional and geared toward more advanced users.
 You can assign a block of local IP addresses for connected devices using Client Addresses.
-DNS settings allow you to specify which DNS servers linked devices utilise.
-Routes, on the other hand, allow you to specify the connection path followed by connected devices.
+DNS settings allow you to specify which DNS servers linked devices utilize.
+Routes, however, allow you to specify the connection path followed by connected devices.

-When you’ve finished configuring everything, click the huge On/Off switch in the top-right corner.
+When you've finished configuring everything, click the vast On/Off switch in the top-right corner.
 Your VPN will be activated.

-Eventually, there’s a button labelled “Configuration Profile.”
-This will create a file that you can send to iOS and macOS devices to rapidly configure a VPN connection, sparing you and any other users the time and effort of typing out the Shared Secret and setting things.
+Eventually, there's a button labeled "Configuration Profile."
+This will create a file you can send to iOS and macOS devices to rapidly configure a VPN connection, sparing you and other users the time and effort of typing out the Shared Secret and setting things.

-It’s time to connect to your VPN from a different device now that it’s been set up.
-It’s worth noting that you can’t connect locally; it’ll only work if you’re not connected to your home network.
-To test things, I used my neighbor’s Wi-Fi, but you could also disable Wi-Fi on your phone and connect using your data connection instead.
+It's time to connect to your VPN from a different device now that it's been set up.
+You can't connect locally; it'll only work if you're not connected to your home network.
+To test things, I used my neighbor's Wi-Fi, but you could also disable Wi-Fi on your phone and connect using your data connection instead.

 On a Mac, the simplest method is to establish a Configuration Profile on the server that hosts your VPN connection, then open that Profile.
-This will set up your Mac to connect to your VPN with only a username and password required.
+This will set up your Mac to connect to your VPN with only a username and password.

 If that isn't an option, you can always do it manually.
 To create a new network, go to System Preferences > Network and click the "+" button in the bottom-left corner.
 Select "VPN."
 Choose "L2TP over IPSec" as your VPN type, and then call it whatever you want.
 Select "Create".

-Enter your Shared Secret and, if you want to avoid having to type it in every time, your user password.
+Enter your Shared Secret and, if you want to avoid typing it in every time, your user password.